 Sneak Preview: Learn how using a handheld vacuum sealer and Mason Jars can save you money by preserving freshness in all kinds of food longer than normally expected.
-This is a genius idea for one or two-person households or people who like to shop in big-box stores.
-Not only can you vacuum seal cut lettuce like my “salad in a jar,” but many other common foodstuffs as well.
+This idea is genius for one or two-person households or people who like to shop in big-box stores.

 As an Amazon Associate, I earn from qualifying purchases.

 Are you ever tempted to buy oversized packages of food but worry that you can’t eat it all before it goes bad?
 What about fresh veggies you see on sale?

 Maybe you live far from town, so grocery store trips are infrequent.
 If your refrigerator or freezer space is limited, consider how a portable vacuum sealer would allow you to vacuum seal dry goods and move them to the pantry.

 I learned the benefits of vacuum sealing when I started vacuum packing cut romaine lettuce into Mason jars.
 Using my method, chopped lettuce lasts 7-10 days without the edges turning brown.
 I published the instructions for this super-cool trick in my first post on this website in 2009.

 Since then, I’ve learned how useful vacuum sealing can be for those who don’t have large kitchens or a lot of mouths to feed.
 Using a portable or handheld sealing device makes it more convenient to seal and reseal your food.